RobertShev/yolo-leaderboard/README.md

 ## 🧐 About <a name = "about"></a>

-Welcome to the yolo-leaderboard app, built using the Feature Slice Design pattern variaton.
+Welcome to the yolo-leaderboard app.
+Built using React, Typescript and Feature Slice Design pattern variaton.
 Maintaining code quality with Prettier for formatting and ESLint for code standards.
-Testing with React Testing Library and Vitest, create a sleek UI with Material UI, and ensuring real-time communication with Socket.io.
+Testing with React Testing Library and Vitest, creating a sleek UI with Material UI, and ensuring real-time communication with Socket.io.
 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.